tc39/proposal-weakrefs/specs/weakrefs.md

 [With-weakref](weakref-structure.svg) The second diagram inserts the weak reference in the reference path from the Service Object to the Target.
-It adds the Executor, which will be invoked to clean up after the Target, using the Holdings (e.g., return the internal file buffer to buffer pool).
+It adds the Executor, which will be invoked to clean up after the Target, using the Holdings (e.g., drop the remote reference).

 ## Basic Usage